 BYD Atto 3 cost

 The BYD Atto 3 also closely rivals the price of cheaper electric vehicles in Australia, including the Nissan Leaf, the Hyundai Kona and the MG ZS EV.

 Starting at a base price of $44,381 and $47,381 for the extended range model (excluding state incentives and specific costs), the Atto 3 undercuts the Leaf and the Kona by quite a lot ($53,190 and $57,419 respectively).
 The price is almost on par with the MG ZS EV, which starts at $44,990.

-But, sorry, let’s go back to range – 400km is terrific for that price, so we’re a bit skeptical.
+But, sorry, let’s talk about the range some more — 400km is terrific for that price, so we’re a bit sceptical.

 “The technology inside the battery (of the BYD Atto 3) which is proprietary, it’s called the Blade Battery, is really what the heart and the secret component is to why, at the price point, we can deliver vehicles that have such a range,” Luke Todd, the CEO of EvDirect, told Gizmodo Australia.
 EvDirect is the company distributing the BYD Atto 3 in Australia.

 “BYD has been manufacturing batteries for more than 20 years.
 They’re a major supplier to most of the world’s mobile phone battery supplies so BYD started as a battery company, but then evolved into electric buses, transportation, a whole range of other things.